Documentation

 Can See Tasks As a member, with this option set, a user can see tasks assigned to this team (read-only viewable) but cannot action or accept a task.
 Without this option set, the user will have no visibility of tasks assigned to the team.
 It is possible for the user to have a task assigned to them in the context of the team.
 Once assigned, the user will be able to action the task(s) in the team they have been specifically assigned.

-Can Action Tasks The user can action tasks assigned to the team, but not yet assigned to a team user (unless a task is already assigned to them).
-This allows a Member user to accept (assign the task to themselves) one or more tasks from the team queue.
+Can Action Tasks The user can action tasks assigned to the team but not yet assigned to a team user (unless a task is already assigned to them).
+This allows a member user to accept (assign the task to themselves) one or more tasks from the team queue.

 Member Team Leader Manager